pytorch/audio/test/README.md

 ```

 **Note**
-Although we use `pytest` for running tests, we do not use `pytest` frameworks when writing tests,
-for the reason we want to utilize `PyTorch`'s test utilities and avoid reinventing the wheel.
+We use PyTorch's test utilities instead of `pytest` frameworks when writing tests to avoid reinventing the wheel for Tensor comparison.

 ## Structure of tests